The Plant Heritage Missing Collector Garden

 About Project Giving Back

-Our garden is sponsored by Project Giving Back, a unique grant-making charity that provides funding for gardens for good causes at the RHS Chelsea Flower Show.
+Our garden was sponsored by Project Giving Back, a unique grant-making charity that provides funding for gardens for good causes at the RHS Chelsea Flower Show.
 It was launched in May 2021 in response to the Covid-19 pandemic and its devastating effects on UK charitable fundraising - effects that have since been exacerbated by the cost of living crisis.

 About Shanly Foundation

-Shanly Foundation is kindly providing additional support to Plant Heritage for our RHS Chelsea Flower Show exhibit in 2026.
+Shanly Foundation kindly provided additional support to Plant Heritage for our RHS Chelsea Flower Show exhibit in 2026.
 Shanly Foundation is a grant-giving charity funded by the Shanly Group of companies.
 Since 1969, Shanly Foundation and Shanly Group have contributed over £30 million to those in need of a helping hand, from youth clubs, schools, and woodland projects, to centres for adults with physical and learning disabilities.
 These good causes are primarily within the southeast of England but at critical times the Foundation also makes donations to worldwide disaster funds.

 Find out more